azabiong/vim-highlighter/README.md

 ## Following Highlight

- When you need automatic matching based on cursor movement, **Following Highlight** mode can be useful.
+ When you need automatic matching based on cursor movement, **Following Highlight** mode may be useful.

  Pressing `HiSet` key over **One Time Highlight** without moving the cursor sets **Following Highlight** mode.
  The highlight follows the cursor.
 Pressing `HiEarase` key turns off the mode.